Sheldons92/vsphere-rancher-k8s/readme.md

 * 3x RKE Nodes leveraging Embedded HA, forming a K8s Cluster
 * Installation of `Cert-Manager` and `Rancher`
 * 2x Downstream RKE Clusters with Monitoring Enabled (Prod & Utility)
+* Installs Longhorn in to Utility cluster for PVs
+* Installs ECK operator in to the Utility cluster

 # Prerequisites